Gautam-Arora24/resize-observer-hook/CONTRIBUTING.md

 When you're done working on your changes, submit a PR with the details and include a screenshot if you've changed anything visually.

-If you want to contribute to a project, the simplest way is to:
+In General, if you want to contribute to a project, the simplest way is to:

 1. Find a project you want to contribute to
 2. Fork it